rubensauchelli/platform-template/documentation/user-guide.md

 ## Template Management

-The Omniflo Platform allows you to customize how data is processed and formatted using templates.
+The application allows you to customize how data is processed and formatted using templates.

 ### Default Templates